About the course

 - Space and Gender in Middle Eastern Literatures: The Harem and the Body

 - Modern Islamic Thought.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Oriental Studies and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 A supervisor may be found outside the Faculty of Oriental Studies.

 Students in both tracks take assessed qualitative and quantitative research methodology modules, and both tracks write a 12,000 word dissertation which will be undertaken independently under the supervision of a member of faculty tutor with relevant expertise.
 Preparation for the dissertation will take place through the Research Methods course and relevant optional papers and submitted by the beginning of September.
 Fieldwork for the dissertation is not required, but it is not discouraged for those students able to carry it out.

-Optional papers will be examined through 5,000 word take-home essays at the end of each term.
+Optional papers will be examined through take-home essays at the end of each term.

-The language paper for the language track will be examined by an examination at the end of Trinity term.
+The language paper for the language track will be examined by a timed examination at the end of Trinity term.

 Graduates from the MSc Modern Middle Eastern Studies may choose to pursue careers in academia, government, business, journalism and the NGO sector.
 The degree is particularly useful in preparing students wishing to continue study at the doctoral level through its provision of both qualitative and quantitative research training.